“How do I find a mental health professional who is right for me?” Help for Me (2021)

 Marriage and family therapist

-To learn more about each of these professionals, see the article by Kevin Theriot, “Finding a Mental Health Professional Who’s Right for You” (digital-only article), Ensign or Liahona, Jan.
-2019.
+To learn more about each of these professionals, see “Finding a Mental Health Professional Who’s Right for You.”1

 Reason for seeking counseling.
 Most mental health professionals are qualified to treat most mental health challenges, but you may wish to choose one that specializes in overcoming pornography or another area directly contributing to your use of pornography.

 The type of treatment needed.
 Many pornography users may have issues regarding their biological, psychological, social, and spiritual influences.
 As a result, you may need to see more than one mental health provider.
-For example, you may need to see a psychiatrist to prescribe medication, another mental health provider for counseling, and an ecclesiastical leader for spiritual help.
+For example, you may need to see a psychiatrist to prescribe medication and another mental health provider for counseling.

 Your budget.
 You should choose a professional that you can afford.
 If you’re able to, look for a provider who accepts your insurance.
 It’s important that you are able to continue treatment for the amount of time you need without undue financial constraints.